Valheim-Modding/ValheimLib/README.md

 ## Developing

 Documentation will be included in the  *xmldocs*, and further information may be on the dedicated [ValheimModding wiki](https://github.com/Valheim-Modding/Wiki).
-Do not hesitate to ask in [the modding discord](https://discord.gg/RBq2mzeu4z) too!
+Do not hestiate to ask in [the modding discord](https://discord.gg/RBq2mzeu4z) too!

 ## Changelog

+**0.0.7**

+* FixReferences now handle enumerable of objects

 **0.0.6**

-* Fix bug where player would appear without any items in title screen.
+* Mock use generic to support all Component
+* InstantiateClone now register to znetscene if needed and tries to makes clone name unique
+* Fix the SetupVisEquipment exception in the main menu

 **0.0.5**